 - 1. Come to class on time. - 2.
 Read the assigned material, familiarize yourself with the material, and mull over the discussion questions in advance of each lecture. - 3.
 I will use Canvas for announcements, etc. but it is not a substitute to being in class.
 It is the responsibility of the student to keep up with the material. - 4.
-Turn off cell phones and remove them from your desk.
-This is not the place for messaging. - 5.
+Turn off cell phones and remove them from your desk. - 5.
 You are allowed to use a computer to take notes.
-In case you want to use computers for any other purpose, please leave the classroom and do it outside because it is distracting and disrespectful to your classmates (yes it is easy to tell you are surfing, playing solitaire, ...).
+In case you want to use computers for any other purpose, please leave the classroom and do it outside because it is distracting and disrespectful to your classmates.